an-bui/RLadiesSB-FUNctions/README.md

 Written for R-Ladies SB workshop on 24 February 2021.
 The knitted html document is published on [RPubs](https://rpubs.com/an-bui/fun-functions).

-There is also an accompanying [learnr tutorial](https://an-bui.shinyapps.io/FUNctions-learnR/)!
-The repository for that tutorial is [here](https://github.com/an-bui/learnr-functions).

 ## Files

 - `key-FUNctions.Rmd`: all activities filled in
 - `template-FUNctions.Rmd`: no activities filled in

+## `learnr` tutorial
+There is also an accompanying [learnr tutorial](https://an-bui.shinyapps.io/FUNctions-learnR/)!
+The repository for that tutorial is [here](https://github.com/an-bui/learnr-functions).